If you’re looking to purchase legal CBD in Minnesota, your best bet is through a reliable online supplier.

 Each of these stores should have helpful employees who can recommend industrial hemp CBD products for your needs.
 See if you can find your city on our list!

 All of these stores should have a selection of CBD products for you to choose from.
 If you don’t see your city on this list, try your local vape shop.
 It will be a great resource for finding a reliable supplier for CBD.

 Minnesota’s current marijuana laws can make it challenging to find a supplier for quality CBD or delta 8 locally.
 Shopping online is safer and cheaper.

 If you have a medical marijuana card, you may be able to track down CBD through your Cannabis Patient Center.
-Unfortunately, however, you can’t choose your marijuana products through the Cannabis Patient Center at this time.
+Regardless, you can take advantage of the fact that delta 8 is legal.

 If you don’t have a Minnesota medical marijuana card, your best bet is to shop online.

-Keep an eye out for new developments in Minnesota marijuana laws during Governor Tim Walz’s duty time!
+And keep an eye out for new developments in Minnesota marijuana laws!